DataDog/system-tests/docs/CI/system-tests-ci.md

 ### Target branch selection
 `dev` version uses `main/master` branch by default but, in the case of some libraries (nodejs, python and ruby), it is possible to configure the CI to use a target branch.

-If PR's title includes `[branch:branch_name_to_test]` the workflow will use `branch_name_to_test` instead of `main/master` branch.
+If PR's title includes `[target_library@branch_name_to_test]` the workflow will use `branch_name_to_test` instead of `main/master` branch.

+At the moment, it is not possible to run the CI for all libraries in a particular branch but it is limited to the target library indicated in the title.

-As a security measure, the "Check if target branch is specified" job always fails if a target branch is selected.
+As a security measure, the "Fail if target branch is specified" job always fails if a target branch is selected.